 - The Rose Free Baby Dress Pattern [Page 1 & Page 2]

 - Wash, day, and iron your fabrics.

-- Lay out your pattern pieces and cut.
+- Lay out your free baby dress pattern pieces and cut.
 I like to do this using a rotary cutter and mat.
 Notice that the top part of the dress and the bottom part of the dress both say “fold” on one edge.
 Fold your fabric over (wrong side to wrong side) and position it so that the side marked fold is sitting on the fold.

 So for the dress you will need: 4 pockets, 4 bodices, and 4 skirts